 Björk in Lars von Trier’s “Dancer in the Dark” — People seem to either love or hate this movie and its performances, as they seem to love or hate Björk’s music.
 For me, though, this was probably the saddest film ever (until I watched “Boys Don’t Cry”).

 Will Oldham (a.k.a.
 Bonnie “Prince” Billy) in Kelly Reichardt’s “Old Joy” — Oldham’s character in this movie felt extremely awkward, like he was stuck in a place in life where he really shouldn’t have been, and it made me very uneasy because I know several people in real life that are just like him.
 That’s why I loved his performance so much — his discomfort feels very genuine and true to real life.

-Which Film Critics Do You Read? over 4 years ago
+Which Film Critics Do You Read? about 5 years ago

 Roger Ebert is probably my favorite reviewer, but I’ll read the reviews of pretty much anyone except Peter Travers.
 His and my opinions are polar opposites most of the time.

 Whats your favourite actor,and what actor is so bad you cant look at him about 5 years ago